nsfm/dualsense-ts/ROADMAP.md

 The controller stores factory calibration data for the gyroscope, accelerometer, and analog sticks in feature reports.
 Reading and applying these offsets and scale factors would improve motion accuracy compared to the current hardcoded mappings.
 This is especially relevant for applications that depend on absolute orientation or precise dead-reckoning.

-## Power subsystem control

-The `PowerSave` flags in the output report allow selectively disabling touch, motion, haptics, or audio processing on the controller to conserve battery.
-The enum is already defined but there are no convenience methods to toggle individual subsystems.
-Adding explicit APIs (e.g., `controller.setPowerSave({ motion: false, touch: false })`) would let applications optimize battery life when certain features aren't needed.

 ## DSP diagnostic commands

 The test command framework (`Feature Report 0x80/0x81`) enumerates 20+ internal device types — stick diagnostics, trigger force curves, motion sensor calibration, touch sensor data, and more.
 High-level APIs for the most useful diagnostics (raw trigger force readings, stick calibration ranges, motion sensor self-test) would benefit advanced users and tooling.
 Note that codec register access is disabled in production firmware.